tripup-company/tripup-company.github.io/api.md

 #### Domains

 We have several domains for different markets.
 By changing domain you can set from which shop the data should be loaded and which currency and language will be displayed.
-The have different shop listed in the following table.
+The are different shops listed in the following table.

 | widget src | shop | currency | language
 | --- | --- | --- | ---